NoopDawg/pestle_tools/README.md

   run `python setup.py install`

-  However, while running tools in this mode is easier, creating tools places them within the venv folder.
+  However, while running tools in this mode is easier, creating tools places boilerplate within the venv folder, which can be unsightly and difficult to commit changes.

   **Note**: in this mode, `pestle` can be run from the command line from anywhere and replaces `run_pestle` in the following examples